kaunda-a/nyx-automation/README.md

 ### Installing the Application
 1. Clone the repository
 2. Run the installer
-3. The application will automatically download and extract the browser during first run if it's not already present
+3. The application will automatically download and extract the browser during first run

 **Note**: The application will NOT function without the fingerprint browser.
 The browser will be automatically downloaded from GitHub if not found locally.